 Main navigation | Main content

-This session will provide an overview of the data collected on 63 juvenile offenders who participated in a Check & Connect mentoring program from 2012 to 2016.
-This presentation will share longitudinal information of the attendance, suspension, and academic performances of these students.
-Interview data from students themselves and the caregivers will also presented.
-The session will end with lessons learned from the project based on data from focus groups of key stakeholders, including mentors, non-profit organizations serving justice-involved youth, school personnel, and parent advocates.
+This session will provide an overview of the data collected on 63 youth in juvenile justice who participated in a Check & Connect mentoring program from 2012 to 2016.
+Dr. Qian will share longitudinal information on the attendance, suspension, and academic performances of these students, as well as interview data from students and their caregivers.
+She will include lessons learned from the project based on data from focus groups with key stakeholders (mentors, non-profit organizations serving justice-involved youth, school personnel, and parent advocates).

 Presented by Institute on Community Integration, University of Minnesota • Research Track

-Xueqin Qian, Ph.D., is a research associate at the Institute on Community Integration at the University of Minnesota.
-Dr. Qian holds a doctorate in Special Education.
+Xueqin Qian, Ph.D., is a research associate at the Institute on Community Integration at the University of Minnesota with a doctorate in special education.
 She focuses much of her research on understanding engagement of at-risk youth and youth with disabilities.
 For the past two years, Dr. Qian has studied the re-entry experiences of justice-involved youth from correctional facilities to schools and communities.
-She also works on issues related to improving transition outcomes for students with Autism.
-Dr. Qian has recently published in the Journal of Intellectual Disability Research, American Journal on Intellectual and Developmental Disabilities, and Journal of Policy and Practice in Intellectual Disabilities.
+Dr. Qian was recently published in the Journal of Intellectual Disability Research, the American Journal on Intellectual and Developmental Disabilities, and the Journal of Policy and Practice in Intellectual Disabilities.